 - To apply the excel timesheet formula by multiplying by 24 as =(E2-D2)*24.

 Now we will calculate how many employees are going to get paid on an hourly basis.
-Let’s assume that an employee will be get paid for Rs.20/- per hour and follow the below steps given below.
+Let’s assume that an employee will be paid for Rs.20/- per hour and follow the below steps.

-- Insert two new column as Hourly Rate and Gross Pay as given below.
+- Insert two new columns as Hourly Rate and Gross Pay as given below.

 - In hourly Rate Column enter Rs.20/-.